tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 #### Use
 * Bitwise AND - '&'
 	* Should be written as ```bitfield & bitflag``` NEVER ```bitflag & bitfield```, both are valid, but the latter is confusing and nonstandard.
+	* Feel free to use one of the helpful bitflag operation macros instead (CHECK_BITFIELD and similar).
 * Associated lists declarations must have their key value quoted if it's a string
 	* WRONG: list(a = "b")
 	* RIGHT: list("a" = "b")